 Searching the library’s online catalog allows access to the treatise collection in this library, which contains many works relating to international law topics.
 Coverage ranges from discussion of specific subject areas to general texts on international law.
 For information on current topics, newspaper articles may provide useful information.

 In addition, there are several extremely good international legal research guides available on the Internet.
-Lyonette Louis-Jacques, of the University of Chicago Law School, D'Angelo Law Library lists over 70 of them on her own very thorough international legal research website. http://www.lib.uchicago.edu/~llou/forintlaw.html#guides.
+Lyonette Louis-Jacques, of the University of Chicago Law School, D'Angelo Law Library lists many of them on her own international legal research website. http://www2.lib.uchicago.edu/~llou/forintlaw.html

 And the LRRX web page has a wide variety of international research guides http://www.llrx.com/international_law.html.

 Once an international agreement has been located, it is necessary to consult a listing of treaties currently in force to determine its status.
 Either Treaties in Force http://www.state.gov/s/l/treaty/tif/index.htm or A Guide to the United States Treaties in Force can be used to answer questions concerning the current status of particular agreements.
 The indexing in the Guide is more detailed than that in the official Treaties in Force; the Guide is also more up to date.
 Further updating should be done using the Department of State publication Treaty Actions: http://www.state.gov/s/l/treaty/c56220.htm and possibly the American Society of International Law publication International Legal Materials.

 The official sources of agreements for which the United States is a party are United States Treaties (U.S.T.) and Treaties and Other International Acts (T.I.A.S.)
 Because publication rates for the print versions of these titles have a long lag time, researchers must use the Department of State web page http://www.state.gov/s/l/treaty/tias/, International Legal Materials or Westlaw or one of the Internet sites to find the text of recent treaties.